Orange textured background

 WebGL parameters

-Captures the set of WebGL parameter caps, shader precision ranges, and extension names that the browser reports for the current GPU — values controlled by the engine, not solely the GPU driver.
+Captures the set of WebGL parameter caps, shader precision ranges, and extension names that the browser reports for the current GPU.
+These values are controlled by the engine, not solely the GPU driver.

 What it measures

-The signal queries three categories of WebGL data: eight capability limit parameters (such as MAX_TEXTURE_SIZE and MAX_VIEWPORT_DIMS), six shader precision format results (vertex and fragment shader, low/medium/high float), and the full sorted list of supported extension names.
-Together these 15 elements form the hash input.
+The signal queries three categories of WebGL data: a curated set of capability-limit parameters (maximum texture and viewport dimensions, vertex attribute and varying counts, and similar caps), a set of shader precision format results across the vertex and fragment shaders, and the full sorted list of supported extension names.
+Together these form the hash input.

 Although the raw GPU hardware determines physical capabilities, browser engines apply their own caps and ship different subsets of optional extensions.
 Chrome's ANGLE translation layer, Firefox's native OpenGL path, and Safari's Metal backend each report different parameter sets for the same GPU.